hoangsonww/Employee-Management-Fullstack-App/README.md

   - **RESTful APIs**: Representational state transfer (REST) APIs for communication between the frontend and backend.
   - **Java 11**: The latest LTS version of Java, providing long-term support and stability.
   - **JUnit 5**: A popular testing framework for Java that provides annotations for writing tests.
+  - **Swagger**: A tool for documenting and testing RESTful APIs.
 - **Docker**: A containerization platform for packaging applications and their dependencies.
+- **Kubernetes**: An open-source container orchestration platform for automating deployment, scaling, and management of containerized applications.
+- **Jenkins**: An open-source automation server that helps automate the parts of software development related to building, testing, and delivering, facilitating continuous integration and continuous delivery (CI/CD).
 - **MySQL**: A reliable relational database for structured data storage.
 - **MongoDB**: A flexible NoSQL database for non-relational data.
 - **Style Guides**: This project follows the following popular style guides to ensure clean and consistent code.